VIDA-NYU/alphad3m/docs/source/installation.rst

 - You will need `swig` to compile pyrfr.
 You can obtain swig from `homebrew <https://formulae.brew.sh/formula/swig@3>`__, `anaconda <https://anaconda.org/anaconda/swig>`__, or `the swig website <http://www.swig.org/download.html>`__.
-- To install fastlvm primitives, run:
+- To install fastlvm primitives on Mac, run:

   ::